Getting started with MQTT on Android using Mosquitto

 Starting with Android Studio, create a new project by selecting the “Empty Activity” template.

-The application will use two activities, the one already existing for user authentication and the second (to be created) for the publishing and subscribing functionality.
+The application will use two activities, the one already existing for user authentication and the second (to create) for the publishing and subscribing functionality.

 This project uses the Paho Library, one of the most prominent MQTT libraries available for different platforms and languages.